maschkef/little-linux-helper/docs/GUI_DEVELOPER_GUIDE.md

 ## Security & Authentication

 The GUI ships with first-class authentication.
-By default the backend requires a session login and protects every HTTP API and WebSocket endpoint (with `/api/health` remaining public for liveness probes).
+By default the backend disables login for strictly loopback deployments and automatically switches to session authentication whenever the server is reachable over the network (`/api/health` remains public for liveness probes in every mode).

 ### Supported Modes
+- **`auto` (default)** – Disables authentication on loopback bindings and requires session login as soon as the GUI is exposed beyond the local machine.
-- **`session` (default)** – Username/password login with signed cookies, CSRF protection, and rate-limited `/api/login`.
+- **`session`** – Username/password login with signed cookies, CSRF protection, and rate-limited `/api/login`.
 - **`basic`** – HTTP Basic Auth backed by bcrypt credentials for simple deployments.
 - **`none`** – Available **only** when the server binds to `127.0.0.1`/`localhost`.
 The launcher and backend abort if you attempt to combine `none` with `--network` or a non-loopback host.